Shaan3110/portfolio/README.md

 ## Hosted Link

-Open [https://suchintan.co.in/](Suchintan Portfolio) in your browser.
+Open [https://suchintan.co.in/] (Suchintan Portfolio) in your browser.

 ## Local Development